Convert PCX to X AVS

 The X file extension, also known as Application Visualization System X Image, is used for storing high-quality, true-color images with transparency.
 Developed by Stardent Computer for UNIX systems, it supports 32 bits per pixel, allowing for over 16,7 million colors with an alpha channel for transparency.
 This format is particularly valuable in scientific visualization and complex data representation.
 Despite newer formats, its uncompressed nature ensures image integrity without compression-related degradation.

-You will be redirected to the download page to see the conversion status and download your X AVS file.
+You will be redirected to the download page to obtain the X AVS image.